Many if not most Eberspacher faults can be identified and repaired by a reasonable DIYer, saving expensive dealer repairs.

 We have several reports from users who had no lockouts despite doing many start attempts so would have expected problems.

-In fact we have not met a locked out heater which leads us to suspect it may not be as much a problem as expected.
+In fact we have only met one locked out heater (D5L) which leads us to suspect it may not be as much a problem as expected.

 We have a diagnostic unit with reset facilities for this purpose.

 It seems to be very poor engineering design by Eberspacher to not provide a way of resetting without special tools.

 Airtonic heaters will lock out after 255 identical minor faults.
 Any different fault before lockout occurs will reset the counter.